wiktorkaminski/DAO_warsztat/README.md

 # DAO_warsztat

-An excercise done to orginize knowledge of OOP and mySQL basics.
+An excercise done to organize knowledge of OOP and mySQL basics.

 Workshop.sql dump (mySql) contains an example table with one entry.
 Example user password has beem salted with use of jBCrypt